 When I was a young boy, I would work in a garage after school and on Saturday and Sunday.
 On Saturday and Sunday, I would get 75 cents per day.
 After school, I would get 15 cents per day.
 With my father, when I got a little bit older, we would make ice.
 Most of us would work in there from six in the evening until six in the morning.
 I was making two dollars a day and he was making two-twenty five.
 He was the fireman and the engineer.
 It was four-twenty five for both of us.
 We had a large family and it came in handy.
 At that time, there was eight of us.
 All together, we wound up having 10 children.
 When I got older, I started working on shrimp boats.
 I was 12 years old.
-I had to quit school to go to work to help raise the family.
-One thing I will never forget, my first year of work on a shrimp boat.
-It was twenty six-fifteen.
-From then on, I got married October 12, 1940.
+I had to quit school to go to work to help raise the family...
+I got married October 12, 1940.
 It is almost 61 years.
 We had three children-a son, Vincent, and two daughters, the oldest, Marilyn Duet, and the baby, Mildred Collins.
-Then I went to work in the oil field for a man named Lewis Gear here in Golden Meadow.
+Then I went to work in the oil field for a man named Lewis Geer here in Golden Meadow.
 I was roughnecking for fifty cents per hour on oil rigs.
 From there, I worked my way up.
 At 24, I was a driller.
 I still kept shrimp boats in between there.
 I stayed in the oil field 43 years.
 I worked my way from roughnecking to production and drilling superintendent.
 In 1985, I retired.
 Now, I have just been fishing.

 I never worked for a major company.
 I was always contract.
 At times, I worked for two different companies.
 I could take off and make my season.
 Whenever I would finish my shrimping season, I would go back to work.
 I did that through Williams Drilling Company in Baton Rouge and with Guidry's rig.
 Those people, whenever I needed a job, I would call them.

 Whenever they needed help, they would call me.
 We got along pretty good.
 I still meet with Dick Guidry every morning.
 He had a couple of rigs and kept a lot of guys in business.